Uyenng/Uyenng/README.md

    - [**Repository**](https://github.com/Uyenng/Cornell-ML-Foundation-AirBnB-NLP-Project)

 ### More About Me
-- 🌟 Honor Roll student since my freshman year.
+🌟 Honor Roll student since my freshman year.  <br>
-- 🎵 I love dancing, listening to music, and learning new languages.
+🎵 I love dancing, listening to music, and learning new languages.
 Feel free to recommend some songs or share language tips!